 If your fertilizer label shows a monthly dose, reduce it down to a weekly amount and add that to your watering can.

 Low amounts cause nutrient deficiencies.
 Too much fertilizer can burn and/or kill the plant or prevent flowering.

-This one connects directly to nutrition.
+The pH level is related to how well a plant can absorb available nutrients.
 If the soil pH level is too high or too low, the plant cannot properly take up the available nutrients.
-You are unlikely to deal with a major pH problem with a houseplant, but keep it in mind as it is key for all plants.
+You are unlikely to deal with a major pH problem with a houseplant but keep it in mind as it is key for all plants.

 Choosing the right growing medium for the plant is the best way to control this.

 Is your African violet potted in the right stuff?
 We want fairly light—not compact growing medium.